Baked Eggs with Chorizo and Potatoes

-- Crack a Nellie’s Free Range egg into the center and 4 additional eggs around the skillet.
+- Crack an egg into the center and 4 additional eggs around the skillet.

-- Bake the skillet in the middle of the oven for about 18 minutes, or until the egg whites are set.
+- Bake the skillet in the middle of the oven for about 12 to 18 minutes, or until the egg whites are set or until eggs are cooked to your desire.
 You can reduce the total back time if you prefer for your yolks to be runny.

 - Serve with toasted bolillos or tortillas and salsa of your choice.

 - The potatoes can be boiled a day ahead and refrigerated.